Adebola222/Adebola-Baby-Step-in-Data-Analysis/README.md

 # Project Objective
  1) The aim of this study is to determine the relationship between the records of sales
- 2) To investigate company's manufacturing strength
+ 2) To investigate manufacturing strength by country/region

 # Data Sourcing
  Microsoft Finance Data sample, downloaded from https://github.com/theoyinbooke/30Days-of-Learning-Data-Analysis-Using-Power-BI-for-Students